 Whilst the NCSC is unable to inform you of the outcome of its review, they can confirm that they do act upon every message received.

-Have you received a suspicious phone call, text message or interaction via social media?
+Have you received a suspicious text message?

 Most phone providers are part of a scheme that allows customers to report suspicious text messages for free by forwarding it to 7726.
 If you forward a text to 7726, your provider can investigate the origin of the text and arrange to block or ban the sender, if it’s found to be malicious.

 Phone scammers will call you unsolicited, pretending to be from an organisation you trust, such as your bank or the police.

 These scam calls may be automated, or from a real person.
 They may ask you for your personal information like banking details, or tell you you need to transfer money.

 If you've lost money or have been hacked as a result of responding to a call, you should report it: